andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 In 1953 Telemark County authorities announced plans for a tunnel tramway to ferry tourists to GTop's heavenly summit for sightseeing and to cater to the ever growing popularity of alpine skiing.
-The project was initially planned as a joint venture between local municipalities, who were eager to capitalize on increased tourism and NATO, who was looking to establish a monitoring and communications center to keep tabs on the Soviets.
-However, as you can imagine, the operation was quickly subsumed by the military brass at NATO, shouldering their way to sole ownership and leaving the public in the lurch.
+The project was initially planned as a joint venture between local municipalities eager to capitalize on increased tourism and NATO eager to establish a monitoring and communications center to keep tabs on the Soviets.
+However, as you can imagine, the operation was quickly subsumed by the military brass at NATO, strong-arming their way to sole ownership and leaving the public in the lurch.

 For nearly 60 years the GTop tram was closed to the public, available only to military personnel and civilians with the highest security clearance.
-Finally, on 31-July 2010, the first tourists were allowed to ride the tram, fulfilling a dream decades in the making.
+Finally, on 31-July 2010, a dream decades in the making was finally fulfilled when the first tourists climbed aboard a summit-bound tram car.

-The tram lumbers a half a mile horizontally into the mountain, at which point we disembark and squeeze ourselves and all our gear into a funicular railway car with 4 of our new best friends.
+Sondre and I climb onto the first stage of the tram, which lumbers a half a mile horizontally into the mountain to the transfer point.
+Here we disembark and squeeze ourselves and all our gear into a funicular railway car with 4 of our new best friends.
 Claustrophobics not welcome.
 The funicular climbs a 39 degree grade 3/4 of a mile to the top of the mountain where we unfold ourselves from our temporary pretzelation.

-After At the top we soak in the magnificent views with a couple Aass Lite lagers we packed for the occasion.
+Upon GTop's zenith we soak in the magnificent views with a couple Aass Lite lagers packed for the occasion.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-gausta_aass.JPEG" alt="Aass">